isomerpages/nyp-wpl/_framework/05b-environment-implementations.md

 Providing a supportive learning environment includes:

-- Providing flexible learning opportunities to cater to diverse staff needs based on their demographics, state of health and changing lifestyle
+- Providing flexible learning opportunities to cater to diverse staff needs based on their demographics, state of well-being (health) and changing lifestyle
 - Supporting learning at work by providing a conducive environment for learning and feedback on learning and performance
-- Ensuring appropriate professional development opportunities are available for a diversity of staff profiles; based on age, gender, education levels, language abilities, etc
+- Ensuring appropriate professional development opportunities are available for a diversity of staff profiles; for example: based on age, gender, education levels, language abilities, etc